 Pride and Prejudice

 Here in the UK, reports of hate crimes motivated by race, religion, sexuality and gender have skyrocketed in recent years – 144 percent in five years for those targeting LGBT+ individuals.
-I had always viewed the scientific community as a safe haven from such issues, in part because my own experiences have been so overwhelmingly positive, but that’s not the case for all members of the LGBT+ community.
+I had always viewed the scientific community as a safe haven from such issues because my own experiences have been so overwhelmingly positive.
+But that’s not the case for all members of the LGBT+ community.

 Turing’s acknowledgement is welcome, but feels bittersweet – a classic case of "too little, too late."
 The truth is, though much has changed since the wartime days of Turing, the attitudes underlying his persecution remain an adversity faced by many on a daily basis.
 Recognizing that these barriers exist is a first step - but what comes next?

 The aforementioned report suggests we produce visible support for LGBT+ colleagues, improve policies to address harassment and discrimination, and introduce specialized training where appropriate.
 Such suggestions are valuable and, alongside movements like 500 Queer Scientists (an initiative to improve LGBT+ visibility in the field) and AZPlus (an empowering resource for LGBT+ AstraZeneca employees), may guide us towards positive change.

 All change, however, starts at an individual level – so ask yourself what you can do to support your LGBT+ colleagues.
 The mountains ahead are daunting, but we cannot quake in their shadows.
 Together, we must tackle the climb.

 Subscribe to The Analytical Scientist Newsletters

 - Institute of Physics, Royal Astronomical Society and Royal Society of Chemistry, “Exploring the workplace for LGBT+ physical scientists”, June 2019 Report.
 Available at: https://rsc.li/2Jz9j6Q.
 Accessed August 5, 2019.